syncfusion-content/flutter-docs/Flutter/calendar/builders.md

 ![Time regions builder](images/builder/timeregion-builder.png)

-## Resource View Header Builder
+## Resource view header builder
-The [ResourceViewHeaderBuilder]() allows you to design your custom view and assign the view to the resource view header of the calendar by returning an appropriate widget in the [ResourceViewHeaderBuilder]() of [SfCalendar](https://pub.dev/documentation/syncfusion_flutter_calendar/latest/calendar/SfCalendar-class.html).
+The [ResourceViewHeaderBuilder]() allows to design the custom view, and assign the view to the resource view header of the calendar by returning an appropriate widget in the [ResourceViewHeaderBuilder]() of the [SfCalendar](https://pub.dev/documentation/syncfusion_flutter_calendar/latest/calendar/SfCalendar-class.html).

 [ResourceViewHeaderDetails]() - returns the required details of the resource view header builder.